shihuade/Conformance-Test-Openh264/README.md

 ==========================================
 about
 -----
--   This model is part of Cisco openh264 project for encoder binary comparison test.
+-   This model is part of Cisco openh264 project for encoder conformance test.
 	In this test, all cases of all test sequences will be tested and check that whether the reconstructed YUV is the same with JM decoder's YUV. if yes, the test case will be marked as passed and SHA1 string will be generated, otherwise, marked as unpassed